MedAlign: A Clinician-Generated Dataset for Instruction Following with Electronic Medical Records: Dataset Curation Process

 \paragraph{Stage 3: Instruction Response Generation}

 For this stage, clinicians were tasked with reviewing the instruction and associated EHR data, then writing a response to that instruction.
+Whenever feasible, instructions were assigned to clinicians within the same specialty as the original submitter but not the original submitter themselves.
+In cases where this was not possible, the instruction was randomly assigned to a clinician, in any specialty, that did not submit the instruction.
 Clinicians were asked whether the instruction could be feasibly applied to the patient in the EHR (e.g., not asking about smoking history in an infant) and if the EHR contained all necessary information to answer the instruction.
 They then manually generated an expert response to the instruction.
-This response was intended to be brief and clinically relevant, drawing on any information available in the supplied EHR record, as well as any appropriate external references.
+This response was intended to be brief and clinically relevant, drawing on any information available in the supplied EHR, as well as any appropriate external references.
 The most recent timestamp in the EHR was designated as the ``time anchor'', meaning the response was written as if the instruction had been posed at that point in time.